Maybe you want to learn how to decoupage. If so, you can decoupage with a glue, sealer and finish known as Modge Podge.

 Mod Podge is a favorite sealer for crafting for many people.

-It is a sealing medium that is primarily used to glue decorations and other elements to a wide variety of surfaces and objects.
+It is a sealing medium primarily used to glue decorations and other elements to various surfaces and objects.

-Mod Podge can be used on surfaces such as walls, pieces of furniture, items that you wear, and many more objects.
+Mod Podge can be used on walls, furniture pieces, items you wear, and other objects.

-There are many formulas available on the market today, and it has a lot of versatility as a sealer.
+Many formulas are available on the market today, and it has a lot of versatility as a sealer.